Csepato/Cryptocurrency-Clusters/README.md

 X.head(10)
 ```

-* Standardize your dataset so that columns that contain larger values do not unduly influence the outcome.
+* Standardize the dataset so that columns that contain larger values do not unduly influence the outcome.

 ```python
 #Standardize the dataset using sklearn StandardScaler